PowerDNS/pdns/pdns/dnsdistdist/docs/reference/actions.rst

   Forge a response with the specified IPv4 (for an A query) or IPv6 (for an AAAA) addresses.
   If you specify multiple addresses, all that match the query type (A, AAAA or ANY) will get spoofed in.

+  Note that if you only specify only addresses of one type (e.g. only IPv4 addresses), then queries for the other type (in this case AAAA queries), will **not** be spoofed.
+  This means that for most practical cases, you'd need to specify at least one IPv4 and one IPv6 address.

   :param string ip: An IPv4 and/or IPv6 address to spoof
   :param {string} ips: A table of IPv4 and/or IPv6 addresses to spoof
   :param table options: A table with key: value pairs with options.